 (You may also love these: Horizontal Fence Ideas: 20+ Stylish Designs for Minimalist Home)

-Aerating is basically the process where you make some holes in the soil to loosen the ground, allows air and water to get down to the root system.
+Aerating is basically the process where you make some holes in the soil to loosen the ground, allowing air and water to get down to the root system.
 This process will also help you to get well-spaced grass when you put the grass seeds in those holes.

 Fertilizing and Watering